-The foundation route is designed for applicants who do not meet the admissions criteria for the Natural History degree.
+The foundation course is designed for applicants who do not meet the admissions criteria for the Natural History degree.
 You’ll start by completing a foundation year, which provides well structured support, allowing you to develop your scientific skills and knowledge.
-Following successful completion of the foundation year you will progress to the first year of the BSc (Hons) Natural History.
+Following successful completion of the foundation year, you will progress to the first year of the BSc (Hons) Natural History degree.

 On our Natural History degree you will get to explore the diversity of life, wildlife management for conservation, marine biology and environmental survey skills.
 A key feature of this natural history degree is gaining practical skills that you can apply on land, in freshwater environments and in the oceans.
 To develop these skills, you will go on a range of one-day and residential field courses operating in both the UK and overseas.
 Overseas field trips presently go to Portugal or Spain, Iceland and an optional module to Botswana.
 Wildlife photography and film-making is another exciting part of the course where you will develop your skills to produce a documentary.

 On this fascinating natural history degree, you will study different organisms and how they are identified, their life history and relationships.
 Through the study of their habitats and environments you will learn to identify animal behavior and ecological interactions.
 You will explore the processes that shape our land and define our natural world.

 Your first year modules aim to give you the underlying foundation knowledge in the subject areas that you will be pursuing.
 Your second year studies develop this knowledge and start to expand your laboratory and field skills.
 The third year will develop the biological, geo-physical and ecological themes, whilst enabling you to choose an optional module in one of the subject areas.
 The final year builds on your knowledge and skills, and again allows you to choose an optional module.
 Each year has a residential field course which will consolidate much of your theory, whilst developing more field skills.
 The final year has an optional field expedition to Botswana.